Spencer-Kotys/Welcome-to-ROM/Project.md

 ## Scope

-The scope is the game files required to make the game functional.
+The scope includes the game files required to make the game functional through the Godot game engine.
 The external inputs will be the keyboard and mouse.
 The keyboard will be used for movement (WASD/arrows) as well as text input.
 The mouse will be used for selecting options.